-The Executive Master in International Law in Armed Conflict (60 ECTS, equivalent to a LLM) is one of the few part-time, innovative and intellectually challenging programmes in international humanitarian law and human rights offered today.
+The Executive Master in International Law in Armed Conflict (60 ECTS, equivalent to a LLM) is one of the few part-time, innovative and intellectually challenging programmes in the law of armed conflict offered today.
 The programme is designed for professionals with demanding jobs and responsibilities.
 It provides strong theoretical and practical knowledge and responds to the growing need for specialists to address complex humanitarian challenges.

 Courses take place from Wednesdays to Fridays at lunchtime (12:00 –14:00 CET) at our headquarters, Villa Moynier.
-They cover the law of armed conflict, international human rights law and international criminal law and the interplay between them.
+They cover international law, international humanitarian law international human rights law, international criminal law and the interplay between them.
 They also address current issues and challenges, including the repression of terrorism, peacekeeping and international refugee law.

 Taught by Geneva-based law professors and world-renowned law experts and professors, the programme enables participants to gain specialized knowledge directly applicable to professional work.
 It also responds to the growing need for specialists to address complex situations – in Afghanistan, Colombia, Iraq, Syria and elsewhere – and challenging processes such as criminal proceedings, international negotiations and humanitarian interventions.